gevhaz/ofxMusicVisualizationKit/README.md

 encounter any problems.

-I provide explanations for how to use the classes that come with the plugin in the "Usage" section but the easiest way to get started is probably to have a look at [an example](https://github.com/gevhaz/32_delete-forever).
-It's really short, which is the whole purpose of making this plugin.
+I provide explanations for how to use the classes that come with the addon in the "Usage" section but the easiest way to get started is probably to have a look at [an example](https://github.com/gevhaz/32_delete-forever).
+It's really short, which is the whole purpose of making this addon.

 # Compatibility

-Tested on OpenFrameworks version 0.11.0 for Linux.
+Tested on openFrameworks version 0.11.0 for Linux.

 # Dependencies